-All complaints submitted to Virginia's Department of Education must be in writing and should include adequate documentation to support the student's claims.
+All complaints submitted to must be in writing and should include adequate documentation to support the student's/parent claims.
 Such documentation should include specific names, dates, incidents and copies of letters or other documents provided to the student by the school.
 Students may request a complaint form from the Department or submit the complaint in letterform.